 A Foundation Degree will be of particular interest if you have completed a Modern Apprenticeship, vocational A levels, BTEC National or equivalent.
 Foundation Degrees are also particularly suitable if you want to qualify while working.
 UCAS introduced a new tariff for courses from September 2017.
 This means the points you will be asked for are different to previous years but the grades you receive have not changed.
 As a guideline, a typical offer would require you to obtain a UCAS tariff score of between 32-48 points, based on your level 3 studies.
 Many students studying for foundation degrees come to us through work-based routes so you can apply for a foundation degree even if you don't have traditional academic qualifications.
 We welcome applicants with relevant work experience.
-Applications can be made directly to the College or via the Universities and Colleges Admissions Service (UCAS) quoting: Institution Code: C27 Course Code: L511 The course will be run on a Tuesday, between either 3 pm or 1.30pm 7.30pm.

 This course will help you gain an in-depth understanding of the essential aspects of child development and welfare and equip you with the skills required to provide high-quality services for children, young people and families.
 Their rights, and the belief that they have equal access to services and life opportunities regardless of social difference feature strongly throughout the course.
 You will apply knowledge to current practice Your studies will have a strong vocational orientation, with 'real' practice issues informing the curriculum and your work.
 You will be expected to be employed or volunteering with children or young people for a minimum of 14 hours per week.
 You will have a work based mentor to support you with your studies over the next two years.
 The course is set within the context of current events, research legislation and policy.
 You will also be given opportunities for undertaking research in preparation for your independent project, as well as enjoying the practical experience of working with children, young people and families.
 Underpinning the course is the belief that children, young people and their families have rights and should have equal access to services and opportunities, regardless of social difference.
 Valuing the potential and the qualities of children and young people are also guiding principles.
 We are working alongside the Sector Skills Council to provide this Foundation degree, which has been designed to equip you with the up-to-date knowledge and skills you will need to be an effective and successful practitioner in the field of Child and Family Studies